 Our CEO, who serves ex-officio as Chairman of our Board of Directors and President, was appointed by the Board of Directors as CEO to oversee our day-to-day operations and management and to employ, oversee and manage our office staff.
 During our fiscal year ended August 31, 2023, we paid salary and other compensation and benefits to our executive officers of \$1,846,621 in the aggregate.
 For the current fiscal year ending August 31, 2024, we expect to pay salary and other compensation and benefits to our executive officers of approximately \$2,650,667 in the aggregate.
+Mr. Davis will succeed Mr. Dunn as President as of January 1, 2024.
+Mr. Dunn will retain the CEO position.
 Although our officers receive a salary and other compensation and benefits for their services as our employees, they do not receive any commissions, discounts or other forms of remuneration in connection with the facilitation and placement of the Investments.